mbnott/mbnott/README.md

 Swiss apprentice software developer.
 I can do C#, PHP, SQL and basic front-end web development.
-I am fluent in French and English (though still somewhat limited).
+I am fluent in French and English.
-Currently trying to learn Rust and get my hands on game development.
+Currently trying to learn lower-level programming